Boeing proposes full 787 battery fix to FAA: sources

 Boeing declined to comment on the details of its proposal, but said the meeting with the FAA was productive.

-The proposal to the U.S. Federal Aviation Administration includes measures to address possible causes of short-circuits in the batteries, the sources said.
+The proposal to the FAA includes measures to address a range of possible causes of short-circuits in the batteries, the sources said.

 Five weeks ago, U.S. authorities grounded the worldwide fleet of 787s.
 U.S., Japanese and French investigators are still not certain what caused the battery fire aboard an All Nippon Airways (9202.T) 787 in Boston and an overheated, smoking battery on a Japan Airlines(9201.T) 787 in Japan.

-The proposed fix includes adding insulation between the cells of the battery and building a stronger, stainless steel box with a venting tube to contain a fire and expel fumes outside the aircraft should a battery catch fire again, the sources said.
+The proposed fix includes adding ceramic insulation between the cells of the battery to help keep cells cool and prevent a "thermal runaway" in which one cell overheats and triggers overheating in adjacent cells.
+It also includes building a stronger, larger stainless steel box with a venting tube to contain a fire and expel fumes outside the aircraft should a battery catch fire again, the sources said.
+In addition, the plan proposed wiring changes, self-torquing screws that won't come loose and battery alterations to prevent moisture and vibration problems, one of the sources said.

+But there was also a plan to use a different battery type or some other longer-term fix, the sources said.

 "I have talked to a number of people who are working directly on these batteries.
 No one is on the Plan-B team," said a person familiar with Boeing's efforts who was not authorized to speak publicly about them.